OfficeDev/microsoft-teams-library-js/apps/bundle-analysis-app/README.md

 # Bundle analysis app

-This is an app which contains minimal code for just using the *teamsjs-app-sdk* package and is responsible for monitoring the size of it.
+This is an app which contains minimal code for just using the *teams-js* package and is responsible for monitoring the size of it.
 It's configured with webpack to output zipped webpack stats which is being used for comparing the size of app across different commits/changes.
 This webpack stats contains the size of the bundle along with its dependencies.

 ## Generating bundle analysis